finopsfoundation/framework/_tools-services/stormforge.md

 website-url: "https://www.stormforge.io/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
-company-description:  StormForge offers Kubernetes Performance Testing and Rapid Experimentation to help teams proactively deliver flawless app performance and cloud efficiency without manual trial-and-error.
+company-description:  StormForge automates Kubernetes resource efficiency at scale, using machine learning to optimize cloud native environments for cost and performance, enabling developers to focus on innovation.

 # Membership level, type and vendor certifications
 member-level: general